What is MTR & How to Use to Troubleshoot & Test your Connections

 You can use this information to diagnose the quality of the link between the sender and receiver.
 In this case, the shortest RTT was 139.49ms, the longest 243.377ms and the average (of the 8 packets) was 169.809ms.
 Generally speaking, you should pay attention to the average RTT except in cases where the standard deviation (stddev) is really high.

-If we were to use Wireshark to capture packets as the ping was running, we will see the ICMP echo request and reply packets:
+If we were to use Wireshark to capture packets as the ping was running, we would see the ICMP echo request and reply packets:

 Finally, you can also use ping to troubleshoot DNS connectivity.
 If you ping a hostname, ping will first try to resolve that hostname to an IP address.